karl0ss/ollama_cloud_usage_ha/README.md

 # Ollama Cloud Usage Server

-A lightweight Node.js server that scrapes your Ollama cloud usage from `ollama.com/settings` and exposes it as a JSON API.
-Works on headless servers.
-Optionally pushes to Home Assistant.
+Lightweight Node.js server that pulls your Ollama cloud usage from `ollama.com/settings` and serves it as a JSON API.
+Runs fine on headless servers.
+Can optionally push metrics to Home Assistant.

-**No browser on the server needed** — uses pure HTTP requests with cookie management.
+**No browser required on the server** — just HTTP requests with cookie management.

 ## Setup